Ricardo López (stalker): Death

-On September 16, a foul odor and blood were noticed coming from López's apartment.
+Four days later, on September 16, a foul odor and blood were noticed coming from López's apartment.
 The Hollywood Police Department entered and discovered López's decomposing corpse.
-Written on the wall was a message: "The 8mm videos are documentation of a crime, terrorist matter, they are for the FBI."
+Written on the wall was a message: "The 8mm tapes are a documentation of a crime, terrorist material, they are for the FBI."
 The Broward County Sheriff's Office evacuated the building while the bomb squad searched for further explosives, and found none.
 After viewing López's final tape, police contacted Scotland Yard to warn them that the potentially explosive package was en route to Björk's residence in London.
-The package had yet to be delivered; the Metropolitan Police intercepted it from a south London post office and it was safely detonated.
-There had been little danger of Björk receiving the bomb, as her mail was vetted through her management's office.
+The package had yet to be delivered, and the Metropolitan Police intercepted it at a South London post office, after which it was safely detonated.
+There had been little danger of Björk receiving the bomb because her mail was vetted through her management's office.
 Unbeknownst to López, Björk and Goldie had ended their relationship a few days before he killed himself.

 Aftermath

-Björk said in a statement that she was distressed by the incident.
+On September 18, outside her home in London, Björk gave a statement to the press, saying that she was very distressed by the incident.
 She described it as "terrible" and "very sad", and said that people should not "take me too literally and get involved in my personal life".
 She sent a card and flowers to López's family.
 She left for Spain, where she recorded the remainder of her third album, Homogenic, away from media attention.
 She also hired security for her son, Sindri, who was escorted to school with a minder.
 A year after López's death, Björk discussed the incident in an interview: "I was very upset that somebody had died.
 I couldn't sleep for a week.
 And I'd be lying if I said it didn't scare the fuck out of me.
 That I could get hurt and, most of all, that my son could get hurt."

 López's family and friends were aware of his obsession with Björk.
 They maintained that they had no idea that he harbored violent thoughts or was capable of violence.
 At one point, his brother had told him to "get a real woman, you're obsessed".
 A psychiatrist who treated López for anxiety shortly before his death also stated that he did not appear dangerous.
-López's videotapes, including his suicide, were confiscated by the FBI and released to journalists.
+López's videotapes, including his suicide, were confiscated by the FBI and then were released to journalists.